“Leche!” shouts a little boy. He grabs the can of milk out of a bag and starts hugging and kissing it.

 Churches pool their money and start committees to provide food for the neediest families in their neighborhoods.

 When the new coronavirus turned into a pandemic, many people wondered, “Will COVID-19 put global missions on hold?”
 And while missions does look a bit different these days, we’re happy to report that God is still working to transform lives.

 We asked missionaries from TEAM and South America Mission how they’re still serving in the midst of COVID-19.
 Both ministries are founding members of Therefore Alliance, a mission collaboration created to increase Gospel impact and bring glory to God by working together.
 Here’s what their missionaries told us about COVID-19 ministry.

 Despite strict lockdowns, Peru’s number of COVID-19 cases continues to rise.
 Hospitals have limited supplies — and limited space in their morgues.

-When SAM missionaries Stephanie and Todd Edgar lost a friend to COVID-19, the body was slated to be sent to a mass, unmarked COVID-19 grave by the highway.
+When missionaries Stephanie and Todd Edgar lost a friend to COVID-19, the body was slated to be sent to a mass, unmarked COVID-19 grave by the highway.
 The family didn’t have money for anything else.